Want to read this article later?

 What do you most/least enjoy about your career and why?

-While I'm really enjoying being qualified, client expectations can be challenging at times given how technical the work can be.
-Not only are you often expected to work to tight deadlines, the client is paying you for your legal expertise, so you need to ensure the work you do is always completed to the best of your ability.
-Fortunately the team I work in is great at recognising this and providing you with support if you need it.
+On the other hand, client expectations can be challenging at times given how technical the work can be.
+The pressure of meeting court deadlines can also be a stressful experience.
+Fortunately, the team I work in is great at recognising this and providing you with support if you need it.

 How involved are you with business development and promoting the firm?